SakuraMatrix/Bare-Market/usergateway/README.md

 Additionally, this service comprises the additional handling of the logic between a user's cash balance and conducting trades.

+## Features
+A user will be able to:
+- access all other services comprising the Bare Market application
+- retrieve a live feed of their watchlist with up to date company quotes
+- purchase a stock, given their account has enough money to cover the trade
+- sell a stock and increase their balance accordingly

 ## Endpoints
 - GET `/summary`
 - POST `/holdings`